 John is an MA graduate of Slade School of Art

-Currently, we have eighty small Norfolk seascapes, all completed 2019-20.
+Currently, we have a number of small Norfolk seascapes, all completed 2019-20.
 Please contact us for further information about these paintings.
-Prices range from £300-5,000.
+Prices range from £350-£6,000.

-John Virtue is considered to be one of the the most distinguished painters working in the United Kingdom today.
-He is Honorary Professor of Fine Art at the University of Plymouth and his work is included in the collections of TATE, London, the Walker Art Center, Minneapolis and the Yale Center for British Art, New Haven, amongst others.
+Now in his seventies John Virtue is considered to be one of the the most distinguished painters working in the United Kingdom today.
+His work is included in the collections of TATE, London, Walker Art Center, Minneapolis, Yale Center for British Art, New Haven, British Museum, Victoria and Albert Museum, Government Art Collection (UK), Arts Council of England and the Courtauld Institute.
 He has always painted in black and white.

 I am thinking about vastness and infinity, but not abstraction.
 How to make new imagery that resonates in a visceral way.
 I'm looking at everything from the last eight hundred years of European Art and Zen Calligraphy.

 In 2003, he became the 6th associate artist at the National Gallery, London, a scheme allowing an invited contemporary artist to connect with the collection to produce work inspired by the Old Master tradition.
 Culminating in 2005, a group of monumental London skyline paintings were exhibited at this flagship public institution.
 The acclaimed art historian Simon Sharma has said of John’s work - particluarly in reference to the London paintings - Virtue's blacks and whites aren't polarised absolutes: they drip and smear each other with gleeful impurity, much of the white flecked with a kind of metropolitan ashiness that gives the paint guts and substance, much of the black, streaky and loose, like road tar that refuses to set.